Ronaldr1985/StayAwake/README.md

 ## Usage

 When you run the application there will be a small eye icon that appears in the system tray, you can than right/left click to disable the application or exit.
+There's a couple of screenshots and some more details about StayAwake on my personal website and blog found [here](https://reganm.xyz/blog/stayawake.html)